jquense/yup/README.md

 - `test`: function(value), the validator run against the value, should return `true` or `false` or a promise that resolves to `true` or `false`
 - `message`: string, validation error message
 - `params`: object, passed to message for interpolation
-- `exclusive`: boolean (default false), when true, there can only be one active `test` of the same name on a schema, validations of the same name will replace previous ones. when `false` the validations will stack. e.g. `max` is an exclusive validation, whereas the string `matches` is not
+- `exclusive`: boolean (default `false`), when true, there can only be one active `test` of the same name on a schema, validations of the same name will replace previous ones. when `false` the validations will stack. e.g. `max` is an exclusive validation, whereas the string `matches` is not.
+This is helpful for "toggling" validations on and off.
 - `useCallback`: boolean (default `false`), use the callback interface for asynchrony instead of promises

 ```javascript